MT. LAGUNA CLASSIC

 Get ready for a truly epic Planet Ultra adventure!

-Starting in Pine Valley (East San Diego County), you’ll climb Mt.
-Laguna three times, each from a different side, with increasing difficulty and more “interesting” terrain.
-All climbs return via Sunrise Highway, a non-technical descent with smooth pavement and a descent shoulder.
+Starting in Pine Valley (East San Diego County), you’ll will tackle Mt.
+Laguna as many as three times, each from a different side, with increasing difficulty and more “interesting” terrain.
+After summiting Mt.
+Laguna each time, the descents are non-technical with smooth pavement and a decent shoulder.

-Climb 1 feels like business as usual.
+Loop 1 feels like business as usual.
 A clock-wise route with nice pavement and reasonable grades.
 No double digit pitches.
-Just under 35 miles with 4227′ climbing; then you descend back to Pine Valley.
+45 miles with 4227′ climbing; then you descend back to Pine Valley.

-Climb 2 starts by descending back to Pine Valley, then gets a bit tougher and your quads will remind you that this is a big day!
+Loop 2 gets a bit tougher and your quads will remind you that this is a big day!
 Ascending Kitchen Creek, you’ll come to a “road closed” gate that you’ll either climb over or limbo under to proceed up the car-free road.
 The road gets steeper and the pavement narrower as the desert attempts to swallow up and erase all signs of humanity.
-About 30 miles with 3360′ climbing.
+About 33 miles with 3800′ climbing.

 General Information and Ride Rules – Please Read!

-midnight April 20th – 5pm April 21st: Make an online reservation and pay $140 at check-in.
+Late Registration: April 21 – noon April 26: Make an online reservation and pay $140 at check-in.

-Registration closes at 5pm on Friday, April 21st.
+Registration closes at noon Friday, April 26.
 This is event is held in a fairly remote location.
 Because there is no place close to purchase supplies, we must plan food/water in advance.
 NO REGISTRATION on site.

 Entry includes a super fun and challenging cycling adventure; chip timing with results posted online; fully stocked checkpoints along the route with a large selection of snacks and drinks; roving SAG support (where possible); per rider donation our charity partner, Life Sports Foundation.
 Due to lead-times to create event swag we’re unable to provide participation awards/gifts for this event.
 Instead, we will make a greater donation to Life Sports Foundation.